ADHD or immaturity? What the research really means for parents

 • The study was not able to take into account how severe the child’s ADHD was.
 It also didn’t look at family history of ADHD or environmental factors that could impact the results.

-These factors are important for parents to keep in mind—especially parents of a child who is the youngest in his grade and who shows signs of ADHD.
-Should his parents hold him back a grade so he can gain more maturity before being diagnosed or treated?
+These factors are important for parents to keep in mind — especially parents of a child who is the youngest in their grade and who shows signs of ADHD.
+Should the child’s parents hold them back a grade so they can gain more maturity before being diagnosed or treated?

 And what if a child has already been diagnosed?
-Should his parents hold him back and delay treatment to see if he functions better in school when he’s the oldest in his grade?
+Should their parents hold them back and delay treatment to see if they function better in school when they’re the oldest in their grade?

 The answer I usually give them is no. That’s because kids with ADHD are less mature than their peers.
 That’s what ADHD is: an immaturity of the brain’s infrastructure.
 That immaturity impacts a child’s , including attention and self-control.
-If a child is much younger than others in his grade, he may appear even more immature.
+If a child is much younger than others in their grade, they may appear even more immature.

 That doesn’t mean it’s a good idea to hold kids back, however, or delay getting a diagnosis in the hope that they will mature fast enough to catch up.